Predicting Phenotypes from Brain Connection Structure: Simulation studies

 \subsubsection{Data generated from the BaCon model}

 Binary covariates for $n=100$ individuals and $p=250$ covariates were generated from the proposed model, and the inferred clusters were compared with the truth.
 The true parameters of the generating model were chosen to approximately match the estimates for the MRN-111 dataset.
-For each of 25 synthetic datasets, with the true concordance parameters in relation~(\ref{Q_rows}), determining the separation among the clusters, taking the values $r_0^{(0)}=$ $r_1^{(0)} \in$ $\{0.875, 0.925, 0.975\}$, the binary covariate matrix $\boldsymbol{X}$ was generated as follows:
+For each of 25 synthetic datasets, with the true concordance parameters in relation~(\ref{Q_rows}), determining cluster separation, taking the values $r_0^{(0)}=$ $r_1^{(0)} \in$ $\{0.875, 0.925, 0.975\}$, the binary covariate matrix $\boldsymbol{X}$ was generated as follows.:

 \begin{enumerate}